Main Content

 When you build a model, you connect blocks together to model complex components that represent system dynamics.
 In this model, Vehicle, Proximity sensor, and Alert system are all complex components with multiple blocks that exist in a hierarchy of subsystems.
 To view the contents of a subsystem, double-click the subsystem.

-To view a representation of the complete model hierarchy, click the Hide/Show Model Browser button at the bottom left corner of the model window.
+To view a representation of the complete model hierarchy, open the Model Browser.

 The Model Browser shows that all subsystems you view at the top level have subsystems of their own.
 Expand each subsystem node to see the subsystems it contains.
 You can navigate through the hierarchy in the Model Browser.
 For example, expand the Proximity sensor node and then select the Sensor model subsystem.